-This would impose timing restrictions on the required drainage ditch crossing works on ditches within Field L1 and O as displacement can only be undertaken between 15th February to 15th April inclusive under a Displacement Class Licence.
+This would impose timing restrictions on the required drainage ditch crossing works on ditches within Field L1 and O as displacement can only be undertaken between 15th February to 15th April inclusive33 under a Displacement Class Licence.
 No construction/habitat clearance works within this area could commence until an appropriately licence ecologist has completed all necessary licencing documentation.
-Terrestrial works beyond 10 m of the Displacement Areas would not be restricted by this timing or licencing requirement.